cpp-tutor/dbasic/README.md

 Manual for the original Dartmouth BASIC: https://cs.bris.ac.uk/~dave/basic.pdf

+See the `examples` directory for all of the BASIC programs in the above document.

 Wikipedia: https://en.wikipedia.org/wiki/Dartmouth_BASIC

 ## Motivation and Roadmap

-The intention is to recreate the original programming enviroment that existed in the late 1960s at Dartmouth College running on a GE-225 mainframe, having been inspired by the book "Endless Loop" by Mark Jones Lorenzo.
-The compiler is the major part of this.
+The intention is to recreate the original programming enviroment that existed in the late 1960s at Dartmouth College running on a GE-225 mainframe and accessed by teletype terminals, having been inspired by the book "Endless Loop" by Mark Jones Lorenzo.
+The compiler is the major part of this project.

-Ultimately I'd like to support all of the Dartmouth BASIC's (First thru Sixth) with a runtime switch to turn functionality on and off.
-The complete set of keywords from Basic The First (1964) is available apart from `DEF` and `FN`, and also with `INPUT` from Basic The Third to enable the Football Championship program `ftball.txt` to run.
+Ultimately I'd like to support all of the Dartmouth BASICs (First thru Sixth); there is a runtime switch to turn functionality on and off (`./dbasic 1` enables only First Edition keywords, for example).
+The complete set of keywords from Basic The First (1964) is available **now including one- and two-dimensional arrays** ~~apart from `DEF` and `FN`~~, and also with `INPUT` from Basic The Third to enable the Football Championship program `ftball.txt` to run.

+* 2022/03/03: Tag 0.10.1 (hopefully) complete implementation of Basic The First

 ## Bugs

-Please do report bugs, together with working or non-working BASIC code.
+Please do report bugs, together with correct or incorrect BASIC input files.